 Such registration will grant a Norwegian ID-number/organization number.
 This number is required in all correspondence with public authorities, as well as when entering into contracts, invoicing etc.

 Download free guide: Norwegian compliance, formalities and reporting responsibilities

 If you conduct business activities in Norway, you are additionally obliged to register in the Registry of Business Enterprises.
 If you are incorporated in another country and register in Norway as a foreign company (NUF) administrative practice indicates that you are exempt from this registration obligation if the turnover in Norway is less than NOK 50 000 or the activity lasts for less than three months.

-VAT-Register, employee and employer register and register of cccounts
+VAT-register, employee and employer register and register of accounts

 If the total turnover in Norway is more than NOK 50 000 and you provide VAT applicable goods or services, you will also have to register in the VAT-Registry.
 Note that the sale of most goods and services are VAT liable in Norway.

 Further, you will have to register in the Employee/Employer register if you have employees present in Norway.
 This is regardless of whether the employees are hired in Norway or if they are seconded on the assignment in Norway.
 The reporting is done alongside the salary report, i.e. “A-melding”.

 Additionally, most companies are obliged to file annual accounts to the Register of Accounts.
 These accounts will be made publicly available.